yatindra2004/YatindraNathPandey-VRV-Security-assignment/README.md

 Conclusion
 This application demonstrates Role-Based Access Control (RBAC) in React through features like user management, post creation, and efficient state management using Context API and Reducer.
-Designed for scalability and user-friendliness, it utilizes modern frontend practices to deliver an optimized and responsive experienc
+Designed for scalability and user-friendliness, it utilizes modern frontend practices to deliver an optimized and responsive experience